Looking for flexible work that fits around school hours? We’ve got 14 great ways for you to make money from home to help you earn some extra income!

 10. Cashback Research – receive £5 just for signing up!

 Pros: You can earn some serious cash just by giving your opinions when you participate in these online surveys.

-Cons: It does take a bit of time investment on your part to earn serious money, and that can be a struggle especially if your hands are already full with kids!
+Cons: Takes a bit of time investment on your part to earn serious money, and that can be a struggle especially if your hands are already full with kids!

 For more information, see our guide on how to make money with online surveys.

 2. Make money from home with cashback

 We’re big fans of cashback sites at MyFamilyClub.
 If you buy things online, you can earn literally hundreds of pounds a year by using cashback sites like Quidco.